-- ⊨ g) From the twelve (12) sets of dry-weather tyres allocated to each driver under Article 30.2a)i): - i) One (1) set must be electronically returned no later than two (2) hours after the end of P1. - ii) One (1) set with the highest number of laps in the sprint session must be electronically returned no later than the covers-on time defined in Article 40.6. - iii) In each of the periods SQ1 and SQ2 of the sprint shootout, up to one set of dryweather tyres may be used, and this must only be a new set of the medium specification. - iv) In the period SQ3 of the sprint shootout, up to one set of dry-weather tyres may be used, and this must only be a set of the soft specification. - v) In the entire sprint shootout, the use of intermediate or wet-weather tyres is free within the allocation for each driver. - vi) If any of the periods SQ1, SQ2 or SQ3 gets declared wet, the specification, mileage or number of dry-weather tyres that may be used in the remainder of the sprint shootout will be free.

-- i h) From the thirteen (13) sets of dry-weather tyres allocated to each driver under Article 30.2a)ii): - One (1) set of the mandatory Q3 tyre specification may not be used nor returned before Q3 and, for the cars that qualified for Q3, one set of the same specification must be electronically returned no later than the covers-on time defined in Article 40.6. - Two (2) sets of the mandatory race specification(s) may not be returned before the race.
+- iv) In each of the periods SQ1 and SQ2 of the sprint qualifying session, up to one set of dry-weather tyres may be used, and this must only be a new set of the medium specification. - v) In the period SQ3 of the sprint qualifying session, up to one set of dry weather tyres may be used, and this must only be a set of the soft specification. - vi) In the entire sprint qualifying session, the use of intermediate or wet-weather tyres is free within the allocation for each driver. - vii) If any of the periods SQ1, SQ2 or SQ3 gets declared wet, the specification, mileage or number of sets dry weather tyres that may be used in the remainder of the sprint qualifying session will be free. - From the thirteen (13) sets of dry-weather tyres allocated to each driver under Article 30.2a)ii): - i) One (1) set of the mandatory Q3 tyre specification may not be used nor returned before Q3 and, for the cars that qualified for Q3, one set of the same specification must be electronically returned no later than the covers-on time defined in Article 40.6. - ii) Two (2) sets of the mandatory race specification(s) may not be returned before the race.
 For the avoidance of doubt, if there are two (2) mandatory race tyre specifications, one (1) set of each specification may not be returned before the race.